Baleszka/Password-Generator/README.md

 The python program will execute in your terminal and you can use it!

 To run the C program, open a terminal inside the main folder and type "cd C".
-Next type "passgenC.exe" to run the program!
+Next type "passgenC.exe" or "start passgenC.exe" in powershell to run the program!
 The progran will execute inside your terminal!

 Running the C++ program is almost the same process as running the C one.
 Open a terminal inside the main folder and type "cd C++".
-Next type "passgencpp.exe" to run the program!
+Next type "passgencpp.exe" or "start passgencpp.exe" in powershell to run the program!
 Just like the previous programs it will execute in your terminal!

 How to use?